 This offers six scholarships for students pursuing a major in music education, or who will be.
 Read more here.

-This is for students (of Kansas State University, Pittsburg State University, University of Kansas, Washburn University and some community colleges) who agree to accept a commission as a Second Lieutenant and serve for not less than four years as a commissioned officer in the Kansas Army National Guard.
+This is is for students (of Kansas State University, Pittsburg State University, University of Kansas, Washburn University and some community colleges) who agree to accept a commission as a Second Lieutenant and serve for not less than four years as a commissioned officer in the Kansas Army National Guard.
 Learn more here.

 This assists Brasenose, Chevening, Fulbright, Madison, Marshall, Mellon, Rhodes, and Truman scholars from Kansas to continue graduate studies at Kansas public universities.
 Read more here.

-This is for a finalist, semi-finalist or one receiving commendation in the National Merit Program who is enrolled full-time and living on campus at KCC.
+This offers is for a finalist, semi-finalist or one receiving commendation in the National Merit Program who is enrolled full-time and living on campus at KCC.
 Read more here.